Story at a glance:

 The new 8,000-square-foot, three-classroom Environmental Nature Center (ENC) Preschool is the second LEED Platinum Net Zero building on ENC’s 4.7-acre campus in Newport Beach.
 Photo by Cris Costea Photography

-LPA Design Studios recently worked on The Environmental Nature Center and Preschool (ENC) in Newport Beach.
-They set out to design a top educational space while conserving energy and water and supporting the Environmental Nature Center’s mission of sustainability.
+LPA Design Studios’ work on The Environmental Nature Center and Preschool (ENC) in Newport Beach included conserving energy and water to support the center’s mission of sustainability.
 At the time it was recognized as the first LEED Platinum building in the region.

 The ENC has been operating net positive since 2008, generating 60% more energy than it’s using.
-The new preschool is expected to be net positive, generating 105% of the preschool’s power needs.
-No natural gas is used in the building, and PV panels supply 100% of the ENC’s power.
+The preschool was expected to be net positive, generating 105% of the preschool’s power needs.
+No natural gas was used in the building, and PV panels supply 100% of the ENC’s power.

 Additional features include photovoltaic panels that are designed to provide 105% of the net energy for the preschool’s electrical needs.
 Single-sloped roofs capture the water, which is channeled through rock basins to bioswales, where the water is naturally treated and clarified by plant materials before leaving the site to recharge aquifers.
-All of the plants across the campus are native to California and do not require irrigation, according to LPA Design Studios.
+All of the plants across the campus are native to California and do not require irrigation.

 suny new paltz eic urbahn architects leed gold design